 Can shoulder dystocia be prevented by opting for an induction or a Caesarean?

-The RCOG recommends considering elective Caesarean in women who have diabetes and an estimated fetal weight of >4.5kg, due to the significantly increased risk of shoulder dystocia in this group.
+The Royal College of Obstetricians and Gynaecologists (RCOG) recommends elective Caesarean as an option for women who have diabetes and an estimated fetal weight of >4.5kg, due to the significantly increased risk of shoulder dystocia in this group.
 Other situations in which elective Caesarean may be recommended by your doctor or midwife include:

 - Previous shoulder dystocia, especially if there was a severe injury to the baby

 - Estimated fetal weight >5kg with no maternal diabetes

 If you are worried about shoulder dystocia, ask to speak to a member of your obstetric team, who will discuss your concerns with you.
 All decisions about how your baby is delivered should be made jointly between you and your obstetric team, who will ensure that you understand all the risks and benefits of each option.

 Shoulder dystocia and home births

 Shoulder dystocia is unpredictable and can occur in women with no obvious risk factors.
 If you are giving birth at home and there is a suspected shoulder dystocia your midwife will attempt simple manoeuvres and call an ambulance to transfer you urgently to hospital.
 Even if the baby is born before the ambulance arrives, it is still advisable to go to the hospital so that you and your baby can be assessed for any signs of complications or injury.